kumahq/kuma/docs/madr/decisions/046-meshservice-policy-matching.md

 * Allows users to apply policy to traffic going to `MeshService` and `MeshMultiZoneService`
-* We can match set of `MeshServices`, important for headless services
+* We can match a set of `MeshServices`, important for headless services
 * We're flexible with regards to local vs non-local `MeshServices`.
+* We diverge the least from upstream `targetRef`
+* Adding fewer API fields

 ### Negative Consequences

 * Relative complexity of the semantics of various combinations
+* Verbosity in `labels`